“The happier I got, the healthier I got.”

 Following Her Heart, and Guiding Others

-Today, Carlyn lives in Colorado, and remains active and off all MS medications.
+Today, Carlyn lives in Colorado, and remains active and off all multiple sclerosis medications.

 Beyond inspiring those with MS to keep moving and stay positive, she helps others make personal connections through a group she started, which has since become a movement, called Strangers to Friends.
 Knowing the power of connection in her own life, Carlyn’s group helps others make real connection in a world that’s more disconnected than ever.